unixorn/awesome-zsh-plugins/README.md

 * [ripz](https://github.com/jedahan/ripz) - Reminds you of your aliases, so you use them more.
 Depends on [ripgrep](https://github.com/BurntSushi/ripgrep).
 * [robo-zsh-plugin](https://github.com/shengyou/robo-zsh-plugin) - A ZSH plugin for [Robo](https://robo.li/).
 * [rockz](https://github.com/aperezdc/rockz) - Lua + LuaRocks virtual environment manager based upon VirtualZ.
+* [rust](https://github.com/cowboyd/zsh-rust) - Configure your rust toolchain, installing [rustup](https://rustup.rs) if it is not currently installed already.
 * [rvm](https://github.com/johnhamelink/rvm-zsh) - Initiates RVM and adds rubygem binaries (like compass) accessible in the user's `$PATH`.
 * [safe-kubectl](https://github.com/benjefferies/safe-kubectl) - Add some safety when running `kubectl` by warning what context you're in after a definable number of seconds since the last `kubectl` command.
 * [safe-paste](https://github.com/oz/safe-paste) - A safe-paste plugin.
 See Conrad Irwin's [bracketed-paste](https://cirw.in/blog/bracketed-paste) blog post.